 This section describes cases where an operator is ineligible for coverage under the MSGP because of coverage under another permit.
 The objective is to avoid conflict with the anti-backsliding provisions of the CWA.
-The cases this applies to include operators currently covered under an individual permit or an alternative AZPDES general permit; operators covered by a permit within the past five years prior to the effective date of the 2019 MSGP, which established site-specific numeric water quality-based limitations developed for the stormwater component of the discharge; or operators with discharges from facilities where the associated AZPDES permit has been or is in the process of being denied, terminated (permit termination does not refer to the routine expiration and reissuance of permits every five years), or revoked by ADEQ.
+The cases this applies to include operators currently covered under an individual permit or an alternative AZPDES general permit; operators covered by a permit within the past five years prior to the effective date of the 2024 MSGP, which established site-specific numeric water quality-based limitations developed for the stormwater component of the discharge; or operators with discharges from facilities where the associated AZPDES permit has been or is in the process of being denied, terminated (permit termination does not refer to the routine expiration and reissuance of permits every five years), or revoked by ADEQ.

-Discharges Subject to Effluent Limitations Guidelines (Part 1.1.4.4)
+Discharges Subject to Effluent Limitations Guidelines (Part 1.1.4.4) (Applicable only to discharges to WOTUS)

 Discharges subject to stormwater-specific federal effluent limitations guidelines that are eligible for coverage under the permit are listed in Table 2-2 of the permit.
-All other stormwater and non-stormwater discharges subject to effluent limitation guidelines must be covered under an individual permit or any applicable alternate general permit.
+All other stormwater and nonstormwater discharges subject to effluent limitation guidelines must be covered under an individual permit or any applicable alternate general permit.
 The effluent limitation for airports was updated to incorporate the 2012 ELG for jet and airport deicing operations.
 Discharges subject to effluent limitations guidelines are discussed in greater detail in Section IX.B.2.
+ELGs do not apply for discharges to non-WOTUS protected surface waters.
+See A.R.S 49-255.04(B)(2).

-New Dischargers and New Sources: Based on Water Quality Standards (Part 1.1.4.5)
+New Dischargers and New Sources: Based on Water Quality Standards (Part 1.1.4.5) (Applicable only to discharges to WOTUS)

-This is a new section in 2019 MSGP that describes permit eligibility for the facilities classified as new sources and/or new dischargers (as defined in Appendix A), pursuant to A.A.C.
+This section describes permit eligibility for the facilities classified as new sources and/or new dischargers (as defined in Appendix A), pursuant to A.A.C.
 R18-9-A903.
-Facilities classified as "new source" or "new discharger" are not eligible for coverage under the 2019 MSGP for any discharges that ADEQ determines will cause or contribute to a violation of a surface water quality standard.
+Facilities classified as "new source" or "new discharger" are not eligible for coverage under the 2024 MSGP for any discharges to a WOTUS that ADEQ determines will cause or contribute to a violation of a surface water quality standard.
 ADEQ may notify such operators that an individual permit application is necessary in accordance with Part 1.4, or, alternatively, ADEQ may authorize coverage under the MSGP after the operators have implemented measures designed to ensure the discharge does not cause or contribute to a violation of an applicable surface water quality standard.
 ADEQ notes other water quality-based requirements apply to new and existing dischargers.
 Part 2.1 of the permit includes water quality-based effluent limits applicable to all dischargers, which are designed to ensure that discharges from both new and existing permittees are controlled as necessary to not cause or contribute to a violation of a surface water quality standard.
+This section does not apply to discharges to non-WOTUS protected surface waters.
+See A.R.S 49-255.04(B)(1).

-New Dischargers and New Sources to Water-Quality Impaired Waters (Part 1.1.4.6)
+New Dischargers and New Sources to Water-Quality Impaired Waters (Part 1.1.4.6) (Applicable only to discharges to WOTUS)